francismuk/pitchers/README.md

 The pitches are organized by categories.
 Examples of categories: <br>
 - pickup lines
-- interview pitches
-- product pitches
+- creative pitches
-- promotion pitches
+- jokes

 ## User Stories
 As a user I would like: